fenny7646/Movieapp/README.md

 # Web Application | Movie
 ---

-##### This is an Ecommerce Shopping Web Application, where users can search desired items, add them to wishlist or add to cart to checkout.
-Admins only can perform CRUD Ops of Products and its related images and also price.
+##### This is an Movie Web Application, where users can search desired movies, Add them to Favourites.
+Only Users who add movies can perform CRUD Ops of that specific movie and its related images.
 + HTML, CSS, Javascript as Frontend Technologies.
 + Python as Backend Programming language.
 + SQlite3 | Django-Admin as Database ORM console.